Malo-Renault: Biography

 Between 1903 and 1928 he participated in many exhibitions at the Salon of the Société Nationale des Beaux-Arts, where he was a member from 1910. he is a representative of the art nouveau style with a Japanese influence.

+He died accidentally in Le Havre, run over by a motorcycle, on July 19, 1938 and buried in Saint-Malo Rocabey Cemeter.

 Works

-Work

-Malo-Renault finds his inspiration in his native land, Saint-Malo and Brittany: landscapes and Bretons are the first subjects of his pastels and his color prints.
+Malo-Renault found inspiration in his native land, Saint-Malo and Brittany: landscapes and Bretons are the first subjects of his pastels and his color prints.